Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Wendy has acted with Questors Theatre, Ealing since the 1980s.
 Recent performances include Mari (The Rise and Fall of Little Voice), Mammy (The Cripple of Inishmaan), Nancy (Nell Gwynn) and Ruby in the premiere of the winner of a national playwriting competition, Dead Boy Café.

-During lockdown, Wendy played Fatima in the Zoom Plays for Lockdown written and performed by several members of Upstage.
+During lockdown, Wendy played Fatima in the Zoom Plays for Lockdown written and performed by several members of Upstage, and more recently took part in Lisa Mills “The Allotment” at Esher Theatre

 Lisa Mills